awsdocs/aws-codepipeline-user-guide/doc_source/connections-github.md

 You install one app for all of your connections to a particular provider\.
 If you have already installed the AWS Connector for GitHub app, choose it and skip this step\.

 1. On the **Install AWS Connector for GitHub** page, choose the account where you want to install the app\.
-![\[Console screenshot showing the AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/github-conn-access-app-install1.png)![\[Console screenshot showing the AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Console screenshot showing the Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/github-conn-access-app-install1.png)![\[Console screenshot showing the Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
 **Note**
 You only install the app once for each GitHub account\.
 If you previously installed the app, you can choose **Configure** to proceed to a modification page for your app installation, or you can use the back button to return to the console\.

 1. On the **Install AWS Connector for GitHub** page, leave the defaults, and choose **Install**\.
-![\[Console screenshot showing the second AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/github-conn-access-app-install2.png)![\[Console screenshot showing the second AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the second AWS Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Console screenshot showing the second Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/github-conn-access-app-install2.png)![\[Console screenshot showing the second Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the second Connector for GitHub installation page.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)